israwal/hugo-website/content/home/projects.md

     tag: Machine Learning
   - name: Computer Vision
     tag: Computer Vision
-  - name: Other
+  - name: Computational Bio
-    tag: Demo
+    tag: Other

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.